Beasta2768/Final-Year-Project/Week 6/Week 6 (Lecture) Research Methodology.md

 ## Methods
 • Experimental
 	– Definition of approaches to extract results from real world implementations
 		• EG: Development of new social network
 			– Technical issues assessed by benchmarks (availability, reliability, scalability, stability, performance, ….)
 			– Social (Societal) issues such as usability and evaluation against problem domain assessed with users » Questionnaires, focus groups, ….
 • Simulation
 	– Approaches that investigate systems and principles outside of experimental domain
 		• EG: Development of new algorithms
 			– Predominantly technical evaluation
 				» Simulation environment for matching of contextual system » Quantitative evaluation of algorithm within the simulation systems

 • Theoretical
 	– Classical methodologies around the formulation of conceptual and formal models
 		• EG: Development of new concepts for sorting data
 			– Logical and mathematical evaluation of theory (iteration, recursion, induction, …) – May also require application of other methods (Experimentation, simulation,..) to prove efficiency of new ideas (e.g. performance)
 • Social
 	– Exploration of evidence to develop new understanding
-• EG: Extensive evaluation of published works to determine effectiveness of a development methodology or technique
-– Literature survey and critical evaluation
+	• EG: Extensive evaluation of published works to determine effectiveness of a development methodology or technique – Literature survey and critical evaluation
 		– Empirical studies of groups of practitioners (questionnaires, focus groups, etc).
 		– Case studies

-Methods
-A framework for computing
+## A framework for computing research methods
-research methods
-What do we want to achieve?
+- What do we want to achieve?
 	• Find out what is happening
 	• Develop something that works
 	• Evaluate an existing system, technology or technique
 	• Compare existing systems
 	• Change Human Behaviour
-Have we achieved our goals?
-• Draw Conclusions
-• Evaluate Results
-• Identify Limitations
+			⬇️
-Where does the data come from?
+- Where does the data come from?
 	• How to collect?
-• Read, Observe, Ask, Measure, Experiment,
+		• Read, Observe, Ask, Measure, Experiment, Model
-Model
 	• Where to Collect?
 		• Field, Lab, Conceptual
 	• What to collect?
 		• Quantitative
 			• Speed, scalability, performance
 		• Qualitative
 			• Experience, acceptance, use, literature
+			⬇️
+- Have we achieved our goals?
+	• Draw Conclusions
+	• Evaluate Results
+	• Identify Limitations
+			⬇️
-What do we do with the Data?
+- What do we do with the Data?
 	• Identify themes, patterns, quotes…
 	• Calculate Numbers
 	• Identify Trends
 	• Express (via multimedia)
 	• Create frameworks/taxonomies

+## Development of methodology
 • Developing a framework for research identifies
 	– Aim
 		• One only
 		• Grounded in the problem domain
 		• Focused on the (human) issue the work is seeking to address – Objectives
-• Progressive, measurable decomposition of the activities that address the aim
-– Research Questions
+		• Progressive, measurable decomposition of the activities that address the aim – Research Questions
 		• What are the key aspects of the work that need to be resolved – Hypotheses
 		• Specific aspects of the work that need to be tested
-• Appropriate methods are chosen to validate these Development of methodology
+		• Appropriate methods are chosen to validate these

+## Therefore: Methodology
 • Explanation of:
-– How Objectives, Research Questions and
-Hypotheses have been developed
+	– How Objectives, Research Questions and Hypotheses have been developed
-• And exploration of how these will address the problem defined by the aim
-– Validation of the methods chosen against the specific O, RQ & H
-– Explanation of how this methodology will Robustly, Reliably and Repeatedly enact the research to meet the aim.
+		• And exploration of how these will address the problem defined by the aim – Validation of the methods chosen against the specific O, RQ & H – Explanation of how this methodology will Robustly, Reliably and Repeatedly enact the research to meet the aim.
 	– Definition of the boundaries of the research

-Therefore: Methodology
+## Methodology: Where does it fit
 • This is the guiding strategy for your research
 	– Define it before you start
 • Introduction: Following Aim and Objectives define the Methodology – RQ, H and Methods
 • Discussion: Critically evaluate your Methodology
 	– Did it work?
 	– Problems and issues
 • Have you had to change it (and why)
 	– How would you improve it
-Methodology: Where does it
-fit

 • Follow your methodology
 	– But let the research lead you – if it needs to change revise it
 • And discuss this later
-• The research methodology is not the same as the development methodology
-– Julian discussed that
+• The research methodology is not the same as the development methodology – Julian discussed that
 • Whether the ‘product’ succeeds or fails is equally valid – Provided you have developed a ‘good’ methodology and have followed it
 Methodology: Key things to